Family Guy (franchise)

-Family Guy is an American animated comedy franchise created by Seth MacFarlane and originally developed for Fox.
-Consisting of two television series: Family Guy (1999–present) and The Cleveland Show (2009–2013)—the franchise primarily focuses on the Griffin family (Peter, Lois, Meg, Chris, Stewie, and Brian) and their friends and associates.
-The franchise also shares a fictional universe with American Dad!
-(2005–present), another series developed by MacFarlane with a similar art style, to which it features numerous crossovers and shared characters.
-In addition, the franchise had made crossovers with other properties that also aired on Fox which ended up being in canon with the same universe as Family Guy, aside from American Dad!, such as adult animated shows like The Simpsons (1989–present), Bob's Burgers (2011–present), King of the Hill (1997–present), Futurama (1999–present), and even live-action shows like Malcolm in the Middle (2000–2007), That '70s Show (1998–2006), House (2004–2011), Bones (2005–2017), 'Til Death (2006–2010), and MacFarlane's other series The Orville (2017–2022).
+Family Guy is an American animated sitcom comedy franchise created by Seth MacFarlane and originally developed for Fox.
+Consisting of three television series – Family Guy, The Cleveland Show, and the upcoming Stewie – the franchise primarily focuses on the Griffin family (Peter, Lois, Meg, Chris, Stewie, and Brian) and their friends and associates.
+The franchise also shares a fictional universe with American Dad!, another series developed by MacFarlane with a similar art style, to which it features numerous crossovers and shared characters.

+In addition, the franchise had made crossovers with other properties that also aired on Fox which ended up being in canon with the same universe as Family Guy, aside from American Dad!, such as adult animated shows like The Simpsons, Futurama, King of the Hill, and Bob's Burgers, and even live-action shows like Mad TV, House, Bones, and MacFarlane's other series The Orville.

 Television series

 Family Guy (1999–present)

 Family Guy is an American animated sitcom created by Seth MacFarlane for Fox.
 The series centers on the Griffins, a family consisting of parents Peter and Lois; their children, Meg, Chris, and Stewie; and their anthropomorphic pet dog, Brian.
 The show is set in the fictional city of Quahog that is located in Rhode Island (a place that actually exists), and exhibits much of its humor in the form of metafictional cutaway gags that often lampoon American culture.

 The family was conceived by MacFarlane after developing two animated films, The Life of Larry and Larry & Steve.
 MacFarlane redesigned the films' protagonist, Larry, and his dog, Steve, and renamed them Peter and Brian, respectively.
 MacFarlane pitched a seven-minute pilot to Fox in 1998, and the show was greenlit and began production.
 Shortly after the third season of Family Guy had aired in 2002, Fox canceled the series with one episode left unaired.
 Adult Swim aired that episode in 2003, finishing the series' original run.
 However, favorable DVD sales and high ratings for syndicated reruns on Adult Swim convinced the network to renew the show in 2004 for a fourth season, which began airing on May 1, 2005.